OpenRefine/OpenRefine/docs/docs/manual/wikibase/overview.md

 You could upload the “Translated titles” to “Label” with the language specified by “Translation language.”
 You may wish to fetch the two-letter language code and use that instead for better language matches.

 ![Constructing a schema with aliases and languages.](/img/wikidata-translated.png)

+#### Unsupported field types

+With OpenRefine, it is not yet possible to edit:
+* sitelinks (links to Wikipedia or other Wikimedia projects, in the case of Wikidata);
+* any field on Wikibase properties;
+* lexemes, forms or senses.

 ### Manage Wikidata account {#manage-wikidata-account}